georges-delrieu/planetly-takehome/README.md

 ## Improvements 🔥
 An issue with the current design is that it simply monitors container runtime.
 However to keep a healthy system running it could also check for application state.
 Indeed the application inside the container might be failing while the container is up.
 A more sophisticated version of the tool could be collecting logs from the containers and restarting them upon exceeding a pre-set severity level.
+Alternatively, the SSA could also ping the /health endpoint of the running containers.
 ## Kubernetes Implementation 🌊
 ### ReplicaSet
 The tool is redundant with some of the built-in Kubernetes features and could be replaced by a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).